OliverLysa/observatory-data-prep/README.md

 ### Variable calculation

--   Scripts for calculating/deriving data presented in components where not taken directly from sources
+-   Scripts for calculating/deriving data presented on the dashboard where not taken directly from sources
 -   KPI definitions and methodologies

 ### Visualise